General contractor versus subcontractors for your project

-On behalf of Kadish & Anthony Law Group posted in Construction Litigation on Friday, December 13, 2019.
+On behalf of Kadish & Associates Law Group posted in Construction Litigation on Friday, December 13, 2019.

 When you have a construction project on your home that needs to be done, one of the first decisions you have to make is whether to hire a general contractor to oversee the project or hire subcontractors to handle each facet of the job.
 For many people, hiring the general contractor is the easiest option, but it might not be the most budget-friendly choice.